Central Band of the Canadian Armed Forces

 The Central Band of the Canadian Armed Forces (Musique centrale des Forces armées canadiennes) is one of six full-time Regular Force military bands in the Canadian Armed Forces.
-It is also the seniormost military band in the CAF.
+It is also the most senior military band in the CAF.
 The band provides professional musical support for the representative institutions of the Canadian Forces, supporting the Department of National Defence and the Government of Canada, in events throughout the National Capital Region.

 The Central Band of the CAF plays by permission of the Commandant of Canadian Forces Support Group (Ottawa–Gatineau) in Ottawa, and like all Regular Force military bands, is composed solely of auditioned, military-qualified musicians.
 Because of its previous history as the Royal Canadian Air Force's premier band, musicians parade and attend functions in the RCAF's uniform.

 History

-The band was originally created in 1940 as the Central Band of the RCAF (Royal Canadian Air Force).
-By 1964, the Central Band of the RCAF became the only Air Force band in service prior to the Unification of the Canadian Armed Forces.
+The band was originally created in 1940 as the Central Band of the RCAF (Royal Canadian Air Force) in preparation for the visit of Prince George, Duke of Kent.
+By 1964, the Central Band of the RCAF became the only air force band in service prior to the unification of the Canadian Armed Forces.
 In February 1968, the RCAF band merged with the Royal Canadian Horse Artillery Band to become the National Band of the Canadian Armed Forces, which had servicemen from the Army, Navy, and Air Force in its ranks.
 Its first performance was given at a NATO festival in 1968.
 It was given its current name in 1970.
-Under its first director of music Lieutenant Commander William J Gordon, the band established itself as a senior band in the Canadian Forces, performing with the United States Army Field Band at Centennial Concert Hall in Winnipeg in 1970.
+Under its first director of music, Lieutenant Commander William J Gordon, the band established itself as a senior band in the Canadian Forces, performing with the United States Army Field Band at Centennial Concert Hall in Winnipeg in 1970.
 In 1974, Lynn Hong, who was the first woman to join a military band in Canada, joined the band at the request of Major Derek Stannard.
-In March 1991, as Operation Desert Storm was being honored by the Toronto Blue Jays in a ceremony titled WELCOME HOME!, the central band threw the first ball as they were opening the team's first game of the season.
+In March 1991, as Operation Desert Storm was being honoured by the Toronto Blue Jays in a ceremony titled "Welcome Home!" the Central Band threw the first ball as they were opening the team's first game of the season.